All About Adult Brain Tumors

 - Form new blood vessels to maintain growth.

-- Areas of necrotic tumor in middle of the tumor.
+- Areas of necrotic tumor in the middle of the tumor.

 - A grade III astrocytoma is called anaplastic astrocytoma.